 The Group operates primarily in the PRC and the functional currency of majority of the companies in the Group is RMB.
 Foreign exchange risk arises mainly from future commercial transactions of sales and purchases with overseas customers and suppliers by the Group and recognised assets or liabilities, such as cash and cash equivalents, term deposits, restricted bank deposits, trade and other receivables and payables, and bank borrowings of the Group, which are denominated in Hong Kong Dollar ("HKD"), United States Dollar ("USD") and other currencies that are not the functional currency of the relevant companies in the Group.

-As at 31 December 2022, if RMB had strengthened/weakened by 5% against the foreign currencies with all other variables unchanged, the Group's profit before income tax would have been RMB532,000 lower/higher (2021: loss before income tax would have been RMB236,000 higher/lower)respectively.
+As at 31 December 2023, if RMB had strengthened/weakened by 5% against the foreign currencies with all other variables unchanged, the Group's profit before income tax would have been RMB2,600,000 (2022: RMB532,000) lower/higher.